HELVE/CIRCLEOFINTENT/README.md

 3min break

 "Please draw a full mental circle around you."
 "This is your **space of general intent**.
-Thought processes now need to be grounded to observed reality will gain initial direction and create basis for willpower.
+Thought processes now need to be grounded on the observed reality and will gain initial direction and create a spark of willpower due to clarity.
 Think about your day's overall intent and focus."